Axway/amplify-central/content/en/docs/amplify_relnotes/20220729_ampc_agents_relnotes.md

 The following agent issue is fixed in this update:

-* **API Service revision updates**.
-Agents detect when an API specification changes without deployement changes and update the service instance with a new revision.
+* **API Service revision updates**: agents detect when an API specification changes without deployment changes and updates the service instance with a new revision.

 ## Known limitations